-Juicy Tomatoes are elite veggies suited for summer gardens, but backyard critters can feast on your precious harvest on hot days.
+Juicy tomatoes are elite veggies for summer, but backyard critters can keep eating your tomatoes, leaving a grimy scene!

 Table of Contents Show